 It was already clear to me after taking my school-leaving examination that I wanted to go into the business world in order to indulge my soft spot for numbers.
 As a launch pad for this career I majored in mathematics in Cologne and Bielefeld.
-My subsidiary subjects were business administration and economics.
+My subsidiary subject was economics.

 During my degree course I went on a number of internships – including one in the reinsurance industry.
 This finally enabled me to put into practice the knowledge I had gained from my studies.
 I was required to apply new mathematical problem-solving strategies on a daily basis.
 This was a challenge that I thoroughly enjoyed.
 With graduation approaching, I embarked on a systematic search for trainee openings.
 I wanted to build on my practical experience and thus my attention was drawn towards Hannover Re.